Virtual Ancestor Reconstruction: revealing the ancestor of modern humans and Neandertals

 Abstract

 The timing and geographic origin of the common ancestor of modern humans and Neandertals remain controversial.
-A poor Pleistocene hominin fossil record, and the evolutionary complexities introduced by dispersals and regionalisation of lineages have fuelled taxonomic uncertainty, while new ancient genomic data have raised completely new questions.
-Here, we use maximum likelihood and 3D geometric morphometric methods to predict possible morphologies of the last common ancestor of modern humans and Neandertals from a simplified fully-resolved phylogeny.
-We describe the fully-rendered 3-dimensional shapes of the predicted ancestors of humans and Neandertals, and assess their similarity to individual fossils or population of fossils of Pleistocene age.
-Our results support models of an Afro-European ancestral population in the Middle Pleistocene (H. heidelbergensis sensu lato) and further predict an African origin for this ancestral population.
+A poor Pleistocene hominin fossil record and the evolutionary complexities introduced by dispersals and regionalisation of lineages have fuelled taxonomic uncertainty, while new ancient genomic data have raised completely new questions.
+Here, we use maximum likelihood and 3D geometric morphometric methods to predict possible morphologies of the last common ancestor of modern humans and Neandertals from a simplified, fully resolved phylogeny.
+We describe the fully rendered 3D shapes of the predicted ancestors of humans and Neandertals, and assess their similarity to individual fossils or populations of fossils of Pleistocene age.
+Our results support models of an Afro-European ancestral population in the Middle Pleistocene (Homo heidelbergensis sensu lato) and further predict an African origin for this ancestral population.

 Keywords